campbellm92/curlew-blogging-platform/posts/test.md

 If you'd like to find out more about markdown syntax, follow this link: <https://www.markdownguide.org/basic-syntax/>

-Here nevertheless are some formatting essentials:
+Here nevertheless a preview of what your blog posts could look like:

 **This is bolded text**.